Slavic speakers of Greek Macedonia: Recent history

 Since the late 1980s there has been a Macedonian ethnic revival in much of Northern Greece, especially where Macedonian speakers have not been minoritised.
 In 1984 the "Movement for Human and National Rights for the Macedonians of Aegean Macedonia" was founded, and was followed by the creation of the "Central Committee for Macedonian Human Rights" in Salonika in 1989.
 In 1990 a manifesto by this group was presented to the Conference for Security and Co-operation in Europe on behalf of the ethnic Macedonians.
 Following this the "Macedonian Movement for Balkan Prosperity" (MAKIVE) was formed, and in 1993 this group held the first "All Macedonian Congress" in Greece.
 The bilingual Macedonian and Greek-language "Ta Moglena" newspaper was first put into print in 1989, and although restricted to the Moglena region had a readership of 3,000.
 In 1989 the first attempts at establishing a "House of Macedonian Culture" in Florina began.
 MAKIVE participated in the 1993 local elections and received 14 percent of the vote in the Florina Prefecture.

 According to a study by anthropologist Ricki van Boeschoten, 64% of the inhabitants of 43 villages in the Florina area were Macedonian-language speakers.
 According to a 1993 study, of the 90 villages in Florina Prefecture, 50% were populated only by Slavic speakers, while another 23% with mixed population of Slavic speakers and other groups.
 One study of the archives in Langadas and the Lake Koroneia basin in Thessaloniki Prefecture found that most of the 22 villages in the area contained a population primarily made up of former Slavic speakers.

 In January 1994, Rainbow (Виножито, Ουράνιο Τόξο) was founded as the political party to represent the ethnic Macedonian minority.
 At the 1994 European Parliament election the party received 7,263 votes and polled 5.7% in the Florina district.
 The party opened its offices in Florina on September 6, 1995.
 The opening of the office faced strong hostility and that night the offices were ransacked.
 In 1997 the "Zora" (Зора, lit.
 Dawn) newspaper first began to published and the following year, the Second All-Macedonian congress was held in Florina.
 Soon after the "Makedoniko" magazine also began to be published.

+In the 1990s, the European Commission's Euromosaic Project documenting minority languages recorded the geographic distribution and language status of Slavic (Macedonian/Bulgarian) speakers in Greek Macedonia.